-Middle English neue, from Old English neowe, niowe, earlier niwe "new, fresh, recent, novel, unheard-of, different from the old; untried, inexperienced," from Proto-Germanic *newjaz (source also of Old Saxon niuwi, Old Frisian nie, Middle Dutch nieuwe, Dutch nieuw, Old High German niuwl, German neu, Danish and Swedish ny, Gothic niujis "new").
+Middle English neue, from Old English neowe, niowe, earlier niwe "made or established for the first time, fresh, recently made or grown; novel, unheard-of, different from the old; untried, inexperienced, unused," from Proto-Germanic *neuja- (source also of Old Saxon niuwi, Old Frisian nie, Middle Dutch nieuwe, Dutch nieuw, Old High German niuwl, German neu, Danish and Swedish ny, Gothic niujis "new").

-The adverb is Old English niwe, from the adjective.
+New Testament is from late 14c.
 New math in reference to a system of teaching mathematics based on investigation and discovery is from 1958.
 New World (adj.) to designate phenomena of the Western Hemisphere first attested 1823, in Lord Byron; the noun phrase is recorded from 1550s.
-New Deal in the FDR sense attested by 1932.
+New Deal in the FDR sense is attested by 1932.
 New school in reference to the more advanced or liberal faction of something is from 1806.
 New Left (1960) was a coinage of U.S. political sociologist C. Wright Mills (1916-1962).
 New light in reference to religions is from 1640s.
-New frontier, in U.S. politics, "reform and social betterment," is from 1934 but associated with John F. Kennedy's use of it in 1960.
+New frontier, in U.S. politics, "reform and social betterment," is from 1934 (Henry Wallace) but associated with John F. Kennedy's use of it in 1960.